namsor/namsor-javascript-sdk2/docs/ChineseApi.md

 <a name="chineseNameMatch"></a>
 # **chineseNameMatch**
-> RomanizedNameOut chineseNameMatch(chineseSurnameLatin, chineseGivenNameLatin, chineseName)
+> NameMatchedOut chineseNameMatch(chineseSurnameLatin, chineseGivenNameLatin, chineseName)

 Return a score for matching Chinese name ex. 王晓明 with a romanized name ex.
 Wang Xiaoming